China’s relentless growth path checked as stability replaces stimulus

 The government “is dancing on the head of a pin” trying to urge the now risk-averse banks to channel much-needed funds into these areas, said Collier, author of the recent book Shadow Banking and the Rise of Capitalism in China.

 Local governments, with a political mandate to generate growth, are facing the strain, partly because their income was hit when policies switched from bank stimulus to tax cuts.
-Land sales are also starting to slow across the country, and while local governments now have bond quotas they can issue, it is often insufficient given their debt and interest payment burdens.
+Land sales are also starting to slow across the country and, while local governments now have quotas of bond they can issue, it is often insufficient, given their debt and interest payment burdens.

 The on-the-book debts for local government stands at about 21 trillion yuan (€2.7 trillion), but credit rating agencies estimate there could still be anything up to another 45 trillion yuan of “hidden debt” held off-budget and off balance sheets.
 Nearly 30 state-linked firms defaulted last year, and Beijing was forced to bring forward a 2020 special purpose bond allowance after local governments exhausted this year’s allocation limit by September.